razaharon/Smarti/Server/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## Database configuration

+To connect the application to your database please delete the `.example` from the `.env.example` file name and configure it to connect to your desired database.
+After you configured your `.env` file run the command `php artisan migrate` to create the required tables

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: